An icon that marks all of our informational disease pages

 Physical effects

-• Speech, or eating and drinking by mouth, may not be possible.
+• Eating and drinking by mouth aren’t possible.

 Looking for more information, support or ways to get involved?